ninomirabile/MicroShell/README.md

 ---

-**Made with ❤️ by the MicroShell Team**
+**Made with ❤️ by Antonino Mirabile**

-For questions or support, please [open an issue](https://github.com/microshell/microshell/issues/new) or contact us at support@microshell.com.
+For questions or support, please [open an issue](https://github.com/microshell/microshell/issues/new)